It's a good day to be an ASE Technology Holding Co. Ltd. (ASX) shareholder - The Dwinnex

 Dividends & Splits

-According to the company, the forward annual dividend rate for ASX is 0.47, from 8.80 in the trailing year.
+With its trailing 12-month dividend rate of 8.80, ASX has a forward annual dividend rate of 0.47.
 The current Payout Ratio is 61.98% for ASX, which recently paid a dividend on Aug 03, 2022 with an ex-dividend date of Sep 02, 2021.
 Stock splits for the company last occurred on Apr 29, 2018 when the company split stock in a 1:1 ratio.

 Earnings Estimates

-There are 2 different market analysts currently analyzing its stock.
+As of right now, 2 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of $0.07 for the current quarter, with a high estimate of $0.08 and a low estimate of $0.06, while EPS last year was $0.21.
 The consensus estimate for the next quarter is $0.17, with high estimates of $0.18 and low estimates of $0.16.

 Analysts are recommending an EPS of between $0.82 and $0.7 for the fiscal current year, implying an average EPS of $0.76.
 EPS for the following year is $0.9, with 1 analysts recommending between $0.9 and $0.9.